grz0zrg/fas/README.md

 Sound synthesis is processed with minimal computation / branching, values which depend on note parameters change are pre-computed per-channel / oscillator in a dedicated processing block outside synthesis block, notes change and associated parameters happen at sample accurate note time level defined by the FPS parameter.

-There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, etc.) which is used to pass data from the network thread to the audio callback.
+There is a generic thread-safe (altough not really lock-free) commands queue for synth. parameters change (gain, etc.) which is used to pass data from the network thread to the audio callback.

 Some non-critical real-time change command relative to synthesis / effects parameters (like spectral window size) will trigger a short pause due to allocation being performed in the network thread while the audio thread is paused.